Skip to content

 These protein bars keep well when stored airtight, up to 1 week at moderate room temperature.
 They can keep longer chilled in fridge, and up to 3 months in the freezer.

-Do I have to use whole dairy milk for these protein bars?
+Do I have to use whole dairy milk?

 We love the creamy richness whole milk provides, but feel free to use your choice of milk: almond milk, oat milk, soy milk, and coconut milk can all be substituted.